AliHadiOzturk/rocket-control-frontend/README.md

 # Miltron Rocket Controller Frontend

-Front-end project for an rocket launch station.
+Frontend project for an rocket launch station.
 This frontend project showing all rocket data from provided [backend service].
 This project also have a live data coming from [rocket-controller-backend] via `WebSocket`
 ## Running Project
 To run this project:
 * You need docker installed.